q-0q/website/public/markdown/melody-temple.md

 ### Player controller

 The player controller for *Melody Temple* evolved from that I made for [Ornament](/games?item=Ornament).
-Each player State is a Node within the Godot scene tree, which are parented to a controller Node that act as the actual "machine".
+Each player State is a Node within the Godot scene tree, which is parented to a controller Node that acts as the actual "machine".

-In this way the player state machine is natively integrated with the engine's object system, unlike Wasp machines used in my Unity projects which are represented entirely within code.
+In this way, the player state machine is natively integrated with the engine's object system, unlike Wasp machines used in my Unity projects, which are represented entirely within code.
 This Node-based approach provides some advantages, such as being able to export state parameters to a GUI.

-The machine pretty simple:
+The machine is pretty simple:

 ```python
 # Player.gd